tobiaswes/Codetest_Mortageplan/README.md

 1.mvn clean install

 #### Build Docker image
-Give the image a name e.g., mortgageplan-image
+Note: You need to be in the same directory as the Dockerfile Build the Docker image and give it a name e.g., mortgageplan-image

 2.docker build -t mortgageplan-image .